 Why Psoriasis Happens

-Psoriasis is an immune-mediated disease (a disease with an unclear cause that is characterized by inflammation caused by dysfunction of the immune system) that causes inflammation in the body.
-There may be visible signs of inflammation such as raised plaques (plaques may look different for different skin types) and scales on the skin.
+Psoriasis is an immune-mediated disease that causes inflammation in the body.
+This is a disease with an unclear cause that is characterized by inflammation caused by an immune system dysfunction.
+There are visible signs of inflammation like raised plaques and scales on the skin.
+These plaques and scales can look different for different skin types.

 This occurs because the overactive immune system speeds up skin cell growth.
 Normal skin cells completely grow and shed (fall off) in a month.
 With psoriasis, skin cells do this in only three or four days.
 Instead of shedding, the skin cells pile up on the surface of the skin.
 Some people report that psoriasis plaques itch, burn, and sting.
-Plaques and scales may appear on any part of the body, although they are commonly found on the elbows, knees, and scalp.
+Plaques and scales emerge on any part of the body.
+They are commonly found on the elbows, knees, and scalp.
 See examples and learn more at: https://www.psoriasis.org/about-psoriasis/

 Rashes

-Rashes due to Poison Ivy/Oak, see POISON IVY/OAK tab above.
+Rashes due to poison ivy or oak, see POISON IVY or OAK tab above.

 Rosacea